mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 *Shard keys* also support distributed read operations.
 If you specify the *shard key* as part of your queries, *MongoDB* can redirect the query to only those *chunks*, and therefore, *shards* that contain the related data.
 Ideally, your *shard key* should support the majority of queries you run on the collection.
 That way, the majority of your read operations can be targeted to a *single shard*.

-Without the shard key in the query, the Mongo S router would need to check each shard in the cluster to find the documents that match the query.
+Without the *shard key* in the query, the *MongoS router* would need to check each *shard* in the cluster to find the documents that match the query.
 We'll go into the specifics of targeted versus broadcast operations in a later lesson.

-Let's go over a few important aspects of your shard key.

-First, I mentioned earlier that the shard key are an index field or fields in your collection.
+Let's go over a few important aspects of your *shard key*.
+First, I mentioned earlier that the *shard key are an index field or fields in your collection*.
 This is a hard requirement.

-You cannot select a field or fields for your shard key if you do not have an existing index for the field or fields.
+You cannot select a *field or fields for your shard key* if you do not have an existing *index for the field or fields*.

 You'll need to create the index first before you can shard.